deckerego/Macropad_4chord_MIDI/README.md

 ## About

 > "All the greatest hits from the past forty years just use four chords.
 Same four chords for every song.
-It's dead simple to write a pop hit.""
+It's dead simple to write a pop hit."
  -- Benny, Axis of Awesome

 A four-chord MIDI device that allows you to rapidly churn out catchy tunes.